 - Submit Course Approval Forms for substitutions of individual courses, major and technical electives:

 If attempting to fulfill a UC Merced requirement after completing a course abroad, students should be prepared to submit additional course materials such as papers or reading lists.

 Once you complete your study option it can take as long as 60 or 90 days for grades to be reported from the host university to the Office of the Registrar at UC Merced.
 This may affect when you can apply for graduation and, consequently, commencement.

 Grades for UCEAP take time, and it is not possible to receive grade information early for commencement, graduation, or graduate school.

 To have your study abroad courses meet UC Merced requirements, you will need to submit a Course Approval Form with the appropriate schools for each course taken abroad.

 UCEAP grades become a part of your academic record at UC and appear on your official UC transcript.

 Grades from UC Summer Abroad programs will also appear on your transcript once your program transcripts are sent to the UC Merced Office of the Registrar.

-Transcripts from International Opportunities Programs should go to the UC Merced Office of International Affair (or the International Center) for processing and only the units will appear on students, as it is considered transfer coursework.
+Transcripts from International Opportunities Programs should go to the UC Merced Office of International Affairs (KL-101) for processing.
+Courses taken abroad through an International Opportunties Program will appear as transfer units on your transcript as it is considered transfer coursework.
 Failure to submit grades may cause the Office of Financial Aid and Scholarships to rescind a student's financial aid retroactively.